Deputy Under Secretary of the Army Attending the Tournament of Roses Parade

-Deputy Under Secretary of the Army Mario Diaz meets with U.S. Army leadership overseeing the float.
+Deputy Under Secretary of the Army Mario Diaz meets with both the float walkers and float riders before the Tournament of Roses Parade starts.

 |Date Taken: